With author

 Elements, punctuation & capitalisation

-Author Year of publication, 'Title of article', Name of publication, Publisher, Date of publication, page.
+Author A (Year of publication), 'Title of article', Name of publication, date accessed.

 Reference list example